SirSigma6207/Galvanic-Vestibular-Stimulation-Project/README.md

 A reference voltage of 1.65V is used as a virtual ground.
 The op-amp circuit, configured with negative feedback, converts the difference between the input voltage and the reference into a controlled current.

-Depending on the direction of this current:
+During testing depending on the direction of this current:
 - One LED lights up for positive deviation
 - The other LED lights up for negative deviation
 This demonstrates bidirectional current flow similar to GVS systems.

+We implement this to the body

 ---